lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 > kemct is the ciphertext produced for this recipient; it contains C from steps 1 and 2 of Originator's Operations in {{app-alg}}.

-> kdf identifies the key-derivation algorithm.
+> kdf identifies the key-derivation function (KDF).
+Note that the KDF used for CMS RecipientInfo process MAY be different than the KDF used within the RSA-KEM Algorithm.

 > kekLength is the size of the key-encryption key in octets.

 > ukm is an optional random input to the key-derivation function.

-> wrap identifies a key-encryption algorithm used to encrypt the content-encryption key.
+> wrap identifies a key-encryption algorithm used to encrypt the keying material.

 > encryptedKey is the result of encrypting the keying material with the key-encryption key.
 When used with the CMS enveloped-data content